ChapelR/twine-resources/docs/README.md

 ### General

-Guides for the Twine application itself, for general Twine development information, or cover a lot of different story formats.
+Guides for the Twine application itself, for general Twine development information, or that just cover a lot of different story formats.

 #### The Twine Cookbook